Alekkk777/my_reddit_project/README.md

 https://www.reddit.com

 WIREFRAME
-for the wireframe i decide to use a mockup of a mock-up project: https://www.behance.net/gallery/121471051/Reddit-Redesign
+for the wireframe i decide to inspirate by a mock-up project: https://www.behance.net/gallery/121471051/Reddit-Redesign

 TECNOLOGIES